Our Approach

 Be inclusive of marginalized groups and individuals.

-Undertake economic development in a manner that is in-keeping with community culture and values.
+Undertake economic development in a manner that is in-keeping with the diverse cultures and values of a community.

 Develop community capacity, skills, and resources.